Dreamline

 Validating our solution.

-Initial paper prototyping.
+Jumping into paper prototyping.

 To explore how some of the widgets on the interactive table would work we created some paper prototypes to play with and organize.
 We also experimented with interactions such as rotation, orientation switches, and scaling.